Phoenix, op. 9

 - Instrumentation: 3 Flutes (including Piccolo), 3 Oboes, 3 Clarinets in B (including Bass Clarinet), 3 Bassoons, 4 Horns in F, 3 Trumpets in B, 3 Trombones, 1 Tuba, Timpani, 4 Percussions, Piano/Celeste, Harp, SATB Choir, Violin I, Violin II, Viola, Cello, Double Bass

 The score of Phoenix, op.
 9 is not available.
-A new edition will be released in 2019.
+A new edition will be released soon.